Kalan-Lab/lsaBGC/README.md

 ```
 echo $'export TMPDIR=/path/to/larger_tmp_dir/' >> /path/to/conda_env/etc/conda/activate.d/env_vars.sh
 ```

+Finally, you can deactivate and reactivate the conda environment for the environment changes to take effect.

 5. Setup database(s) for annotation used by `lsaBGC-Ready.py`.
 This is currently just the, KOfam profile HMMs (~5GB).
 To setup databases, simply run the script: